Richard Nasser | Founder Profile

 View Company Credentials

-Richard’s roofing methodology was shaped by more than roofing alone.
-Riverside discipline, Georgia Tech chemistry, endurance sports, traumatic brain injury recovery, and business rebuilding all reinforced the same principle: build systems that survive pressure.
+Richard’s roofing methodology was shaped by more than roofing.
+Riverside discipline, Georgia Tech chemistry, customer-service leadership, Cox/Kudzu communication discipline, Univar corporate account work, endurance sports, traumatic brain injury recovery, and business rebuilding all taught the same lesson: systems matter most when pressure is high.

-After a catastrophic cycling accident and traumatic brain injury, Richard’s recovery required structure, documentation, pacing, language, and support.
-Those same ideas now show up in how he thinks about roofing files: invisible or disputed damage still deserves to be documented clearly.
+After a catastrophic cycling accident and traumatic brain injury, Richard’s recovery required structure, pacing, support, language, and proof of progress.
+That experience shaped how he thinks about work that is invisible, disputed, or hard for other people to understand.

 Read the TBI Awareness Work